allomambo/queso/docs/components/modal.md

 ## Breaking Changes

 ::: danger Breaking Change
+**Version:** These breaking changes are introduced in version `0.4.2`.
+If you're upgrading from version `0.4.1` or earlier to `0.4.2`, you must follow the migration guide below to update your code.

 Two breaking changes have been introduced:

 1. **Method names changed:** `open()`/`close()` → `openModal()`/`closeModal()` for better clarity